2025 CanREA Woman of Renewable Energy Award Winner

 TORONTO, ONTARIO, CANADA — In an unprecedented moment for the renewable energy sector, Women in Renewable Energy (WiRE) and the Canadian Renewable Energy Association (CanREA) announced a tie for the 2025 Woman of Renewable Energy Award, recognizing two exceptional leaders for their significant contributions to the industry.
 The awards were presented to Michelle Chislett, an Energy Executive from Toronto, and Tanna Pirie Wilson of Tobique First Nation, at the Energy Transformation Canada conference in Toronto.
 This marks the first time in the award's history that two individuals have been celebrated simultaneously.

 Chislett's career is marked by a series of pivotal roles that have shaped the renewable energy landscape.
-Before her time as VP, Onshore Renewables position at Northland Power, she was the Managing Director, Canada & US Development, where she led the company's expansion into the U.S. market.
-Her extensive experience also includes senior leadership roles at SunEdison and GDF Suez Canada Inc. (Formerly International Power Canada), where she oversaw the development and construction of solar projects.
+Before her time as Executive VP, Onshore Renewables at Northland Power, she was the Managing Director, Canada & US Development, where she led the company's expansion into the U.S. market.
+Her extensive experience also includes senior leadership roles at SunEdison, GDF Suez Canada Inc. (now Engie), and SkyPower Corp where she led the team that delivered Canada’s first utility-scale solar farm.
+This groundbreaking achievement showcased her technical acumen and strategic vision.

 The 2025 Woman of Renewable Energy Award recognizes not only Chislett's impressive career milestones but also her dedication to fostering a more inclusive and equitable energy sector for all.